AviatrixSystems/Docs/HowTos/troubleshooting_playbook_aviatrix_controller.rst

       4. Check whether the Routing Table where Aviatrix Controller locates has Endpoint entry

          * Expect that the routing to AWS Endpoint does not impact the traffic to IGW/internet

-         * NOTES: PRIVATE DNS OR AWS INTERFACE ENDPOINT MIGHT RESOLVE A AWS SERVICE DOMAIN NAME INTO A PRIVATE IP WHICH MIGHT MISLEAD THE TRAFFIC TO END POINT ENTRY
+         * NOTES: Private DNS or AWS interface endpoint might resolve an AWS service domain name into a private IP which might mislead the traffic to endpoint entry

       5. Check whether an EIP is assigned to Aviatrix Controller